 On occasion I have had a little trouble with the ink starting to flow as soon as I start to write and once in a while I will get some hesitation from the ink flow but overall, this is a GREAT pen.
 I recommend it to all my friends and have even bought some for gifts.

-Used in this layout: Family Vacation Memories Album
+Used in this project: Family Vacation Memories Album

 I would totally recommend this one to anyone who wants to get a white scrap-pen.